Bonneville Has No Plans To Cut Jobs - Radio Ink

 At its 21 stations covering 6 markets, Bonneville President Darrell Brown says all employees, except for essential personnel are working remotely, and there are no plans to cut jobs.
 “Full and part-time employees who would otherwise lose hours due to the cancellation of events and some programming are now assisting other departments.
 We are taking advantage of this time to provide employees with additional training and we hope all employees with extra time will look for safe ways to serve within their neighborhoods and communities.”

 Also, during the coronavirus crisis Bonneville has asked its radio stations around the country to up their game when it comes to serving their communities.
-The sure have, and they’ve shared their plans.
+They sure have, and they’ve shared their plans.

 Brown said the company has always put purpose above profit.
 “Our mission and the reason our company was created was to be a trusted voice that builds up, informs, connects and celebrates the families and communities we serve, and there is a great need right now for all of those things.”